1. State Law Determines Workers’ Compensation Requirements – and Fines

 This isn't a definitive list, so be sure to read up on your responsibilities.

 3. State Law Influences How Much Workers’ Compensation Insurance Costs

 Your industry does impact Workers’ Compensation Insurance premiums.
 For example, a high-risk industry like construction may pay more for coverage, and the specific jobs within that industry all carry different price tags, too.

-Each state has its own Workers’ Compensation system, and that includes determining the premium.
-For example, the National Academy of Social Insurance reports [PDF] that Alaska has the highest employer cost at $2.58 per $100 of covered payroll.
-The lowest is in Massachusetts, at just $0.74 per $100 of covered payroll.
+But where you live also influences the cost of coverage.
+Each state has its own way of running Workers’ Compensation, and that includes determining the premium.
+For example, the National Academy of Social Insurance reports Alaska has the highest employer cost at $2.58 per $100 of covered payroll.
+The lowest was Massachusetts at just $0.74 per $100 of covered payroll.